 - "Rules are made to be broken."

-- Insufferable Genius: Implied with his quote when he reaches maximum level."There's smart, and there's ME smart."
+- Insufferable Genius: Implied with his quote when he reaches maximum level.

 - Meaningful Name: Benjamin is slang for money, fitting with his money-making abilities.

 - Money Multiplier: Generates extra money at the end of each round, can generate even more money with skimming (earning money for each bloon that spawns), and increases the rate at which Monkey Banks accumulate cash.
 His Bloon Trojan does reduce how much money you earn from popping MOAB-class bloons, but overall, all of his other cash generating abilities mean that you still end up in the black with him around.

 - Oh, Crap!: His reaction to every blimp is a variation of "Uhh, guys?".
 For the BAD, he says "Goodnight, Vienna", a slang meaning "it's all over".

 - Power-Strain Blackout: His Biohack increases the damage of nearby towers, but leaves them so exhausted that they're stunned for a few seconds afterwards.
 Higher levels improve the timeout period, eventually eliminating it entirely.